EGBDS/portifolio/projetos/consultar_repositorios_github/README.md

 # ApiGitHub_repositories

- utilizando a Api para pesquisar repositórios
+ Utilizando a api do <a href="https://api.github.com/search/repositories?">GitHub</a> para consultar repositórios